Skip to Main Content

 The consequences of being caught for cheating or plagiarising can be severe:

-• an oral or written reprimand
+• oral or written reprimand

-• a lower grade for the course
+• lower or failing grade for the course

 • disciplinary probation